hackneyc/piROMTest/README.md

 a .zip extension.

 ## Limitations
-* The delay after starting the *CORE* is fixed at 10 seconds
-  * Larger games take longer to load
 * The ROM file extension is assumed to be .zip
 * ROM filenames with spaces are not supported
 * Does not work with the Dreamcast emulator